-2. Describe assessment measures that were used during the year.
+2. Describe assessment measures that were used.

-Describe assessment measures that were used during the year, including the specific student learning goals measured, the classes and number of students, or percentage of majors and minors, involved.
+Describe assessment measures that were used, including the specific student learning goals measured, and the classes and number of students, percentage of majors and minors involved or percentage of distance learning.
 For example: "Student learning goal 1: critical thinking.
 Pre-tests were given to 31 students in Introduction to Rocket Surgery 101.
 These results were compared to results of the same tests given to 13 students in Advanced Rocket Surgery.
 Exit surveys were given to all graduating seniors with 12 out of 15 responding."
 If tests were administered or a rubric was used, please provide a copy in an appendix at the end of your report.